The Lost One: A Life of Peter Lorre

 trains in Chicago and, during the hour or so layover, took time to visit

-a snowman in the Black Forest Village while Celia looks on.
-The caption
+from a snowman in the Black Forest Village while Celia looks on.
+The

 |

-rented a house on 326 Adelaide Drive in Santa Monica.
-There, Columbia
+Celia rented a house on 326 Adelaide Drive in Santa Monica.
+There,

-photographers captured the Lorres reveling in their new lifestyle.
+Columbia photographers captured the Lorres reveling in their new

 |

-widely.
-He kept Edgar Allan Poe's collected works in German and also cited
+read widely.
+He kept Edgar Allan Poe’s collected works in German

-Edgar Wallace and Jack London as two of his favorite authors.
-When not
+and also cited Edgar Wallace and Jack London as two of his favorite

-enjoying an improving book, he hiked the Santa Monica hills and played
+authors.
+When not enjoying an improving book, he hiked the Santa Monica

-badminton with Celia at their home on Adelaide Drive in Santa Monica.
+hills and played badminton with Celia at their home on Adelaide Drive in

 |